drduh/PC-Engines-APU-Router-Guide/README.md

 Configure a network adapter - `enp1s0` is the interface closest to the serial port.

-Proceed through the installer.
 Select `Guided - use entire disk and set up LVM` as the partition method.
 Be sure to select internal mSATA drive and not the USB disk as the installation target (usually `sda`).

 Select `Separate /home, /var, and /tmp partitions` as the [partitioning scheme](https://www.debian.org/releases/stable/armel/apcs03.html.en).

-During `Software selection` - de-select everything except SSH server.
+During `Software selection` - de-select everything except *SSH server*.

-Select `/dev/sda` as the GRUB loader target.
+Select the internal mSATA drive and not the USB disk as the GRUB loader target.

 # First boot